Things to do in Malta

 Fort St. Elmo, Valletta

 Guarding the entrance to Valletta’s harbours is Fort St Elmo named after the patron saint of mariners.
-The fort was built by the Knights in and was the fort that bore the brunt of Turkish arms during the Great Siege of 1565.
+The fort was built by the Knights and was the fort that bore the brunt of Turkish arms during the Great Siege of 1565.
 After restoration and renovation, the fort opened to the public in 2015, containing the exceptional National War Museum.
 You can visit the parade ground and the 1559 chapel where Knights fought to the death during the siege trying to protect the altar.

 National Museum of Archaeology, Valletta

 The Museum, housed in the baroque Auberge de Provence building and once home to the Knights of St. John, has exhibits ranging from Malta’s Neolithic period (5000 BC) up to the Phoenician Period (400 BC).
-These include the earliest tools used by the prehistoric people in their daily life and which gives an insight into their daily existence.
+These include the earliest tools used by the prehistoric people in their daily life and give an insight into their daily existence.
 Highlights include the 5000-year-old statuette of the “Sleeping Lady” and the “Venus of Malta”.

 Malta’s old capital, Mdina, has been known under a number of different names based on its rulers and its role over a span of 4,000 years since it was founded.
 Mostly known as Citta Notabile (The noble city), it has been home to Malta’s most noble and dignified families.
 Here, on Malta vacations, you will see a mix of baroque and medieval architecture in the winding streets and the well-preserved churches, majestic palaces and fortified walls.
 It is all reminiscent of an outdoor museum.
 The city is still confined within its walls.
 The 17th Century Mdina Cathedral contains ornate marble work and excellent ceiling paintings.